 See Related: Strange Foods in America You Should Try

 6. Freehouse Brewery

-On the banks of the Ashley River in Charleston, this quaint little taproom serves up cold drinks and warm smiles on a hot summer day.
-With views of the marsh and the river, Freehouse is the perfect place to drink beer on a beautiful weekend.
+Situated on the banks of the Ashley River in Charleston, this quaint taproom serves cold drinks and warm smiles on those hot Charleston days.
+With views of the marsh and the river, Freehouse is the perfect place to drink a couple of craft beers on a beautiful weekend.

-With the classic IPA’s and lagers, this brewery also presents deliciously sour wild ales, all brewed with local ingredients from all over the Carolina’s.
-These beers are sure to quench your thirst on one of those hot South Carolina days.
-With plenty of seating outside, this dog-friendly brewery is sure to make your mouth both pucker and smile (from the delicious sour beer of course).
+With an emphasis on classic IPAs and lagers, Freehouse also presents deliciously sour wild ales, all brewed with local ingredients from all over the Carolinas.
+With plenty of seating outside, this dog-friendly brewery is one of the best Charleston breweries.

 7. Fatty’s Beer Works

-Fatty’s taproom and brewery is something special in Charleston.
+Fatty’s taproom and brewery are something special in Charleston.
 People come for good laughs and even better beers.

 10. LO-Fi Brewing

 Address: 2038 Meeting Street, North Charleston, SC 29405

 With flavors like Mexican lager, German malt, American stout, and Belgian tripel, LO-Fi is an excellent spot to visit with friends.
 This brewery is small, with minimal choices, but the quality of beers and service keeps people returning.